Over 50 and Jobless? Why Worry, You’re Now Empowered

 The way I look at it, you have three real options.

-My view is, you should think more of yourself than that, because …
+My view is, think more of yourself than that, because …

 - You’re too old for a company to take on the responsibility of re-training you and molding you into “their” brand of employee. (doesn’t matter what the law says, we’re talking reality here.)